Efrain-J-Mamani/Efrain-J-Mamani/README.md

 <img src="./img/333.jpg" align="center">

-I am a Data Science student, I consider myself an optimistic person, accustomed to working in a dynamic and organized way, and I have a desire to improve and learn.
+- I am a Data Science student 🙍🏻‍♂️
+- I consider myself an optimistic person, accustomed to working in a dynamic and organized way, and I have a desire to improve and learn.✔
-Currently I am dedicated to research in the area of ​​Big Data.
+- Currently I am dedicated to research in the area of Big Data.🔎

 ## Technologies that I use:🚀